-What Can a Handyman Do in Lakewood Ranch, Florida?
+What Can a Handyman Do Without a License in Lakewood Ranch, Florida?

 Lakewood Ranch is a master-planned community spanning Manatee and Sarasota Counties (Florida) and is largely unincorporated (county jurisdiction).
 Florida does not issue a single “handyman license,” but it DOES restrict contracting: a common handyman-style exemption is the “minor repair” exemption for jobs up to $500 (labor + materials) under Florida Statutes 489, with strict limits (no structural, no trade work requiring a license, and usually no permit-required work).
 In addition to state contractor rules, you typically need a local Business Tax Receipt (BTR) from the county (and possibly the City of Bradenton/Sarasota if you operate inside city limits).